Skyscanner/backpack/decisions/writing-docs.md

 * Keep descriptions to no more than 100 words.
 * Do not talk about the configurations.
-* Keep the descriptions platform agnostic unless the component is strictly for one platform and will never apply to others eg. Touchable Native Feedback is strictly for Android.
+* Keep the descriptions platform agnostic unless the component is strictly for one platform and will never apply to others e.g. Touchable Native Feedback is strictly for Android.
 * Should you need to reference the component name mid sentence, use lower case.